HENRYKC24/web-scraping-app/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- I remain indebted to all software engineers across the world for helping me in one or the other in the project and in my career.
+- I remain indebted to all software engineers across the world for helping me in one way or the other in the project and in my career.

 ## 📝 License